spiral/docs/framework/design.md

 ## Hybrid Runtime
 The framework relies on application server to run some of its services.
 PHP codebase is mostly centered around quick delivery of efficient business logic.
-The application server, Golang based, are focused on efficiently solving the infrastructure tasks.
+The application server, Golang based, is focused on efficiently solving the infrastructure tasks.

 > Spiral application server is customized version of [RoadRunner](https://roadrunner.dev).